-O1 Service to shipping lines for the use of berth in docking their vessels at berth (Berth Hire)
+Service to shipping lines for the use of berth • Transshipment Cargo: Cargo that discharging from vessels in docking their vessels at berth (Berth Hire)

 The location of A5 Terminal at Laem Chabang Port has geographical advantage over the others as the terminal is at the entrance of the watercourse so shipping lines' vessels can firstly dock at A5 as resulted in shortest distances and lowest cost of Tug Boat.
 The terminal's location is next to the break water which helps protect the terminal from wind and sea wave.